mlcommons/inference/v0.5/recommendation/README.md

 `--find-peak-performance` determine the maximum QPS for the Server and samples per query for the MultiStream, while not applicable to other scenarios.

+### Run accuracy script

+To get the accuracy from a LoadGen accuracy json log file, run the following commands:

+- `python3 tools/accuracy-dlrm.py --mlperf-accuracy-file <LOADGEN_ACCURACY_JSON>`: if your SUT outputs the predictions and the ground truth labels in a packed format like the reference implementation.
+- `python3 tools/accuracy-dlrm.py --mlperf-accuracy-file <LOADGEN_ACCURACY_JSON> --day-23-file <path/to/day_23> --aggregation-trace-file <path/to/dlrm_trace_of_aggregated_samples.txt>`: if your SUT outputs only the predictions.
+In this case, you need to make sure that the data in day_23 are not shuffled.

 ## License

 [Apache License 2.0](LICENSE)